Atmo26/crisisheroine/Optional Rules.md

 ## End of the Demon Corps

 The Demon Corps will fall one day.
-It is aesthetics.
+It should happen.
 \
 The Demon Corps created with these rules is no exception.
 It risks the posibility of its leader being defeated one day.
 \